Are you using Google Analytics?

-Other details such as the entrance/exit sources, geo location, computer specs, language, and behavior are additional informational elements that make this tool incredibly powerful when operating an affiliate business or campaign.
+Other details such as the entrance/exit sources, geolocation, computer specs, language, and behavior are additional informational elements that make this tool incredibly powerful when operating a business or campaign.

-- Visits/unique visitors – Although this number doesn’t determine your profitability, it’s still important to understand to see the growth of your website.
-Additionally, traffic stats can be used when you approach potential advertisers or affiliate networks that seek websites with reputable amounts of traffic.
+Although this number doesn’t determine your profitability, it’s still important to understand to see the growth of your website.
+Additionally, traffic stats can be used when you approach potential advertisers or networks that seek websites with reputable amounts of traffic.

-- Pageviews – This details how many web pages your visitors are browsing through; the higher, the better.
-On average, people generally scan through a single page but you can use this statistic as a baseline for implementing ways to increase the amount of pages your visitors are viewing such as adding related posts sections, internal linking, or any other trick to get your visitors digging deeper into the website.
+This details how many web pages your visitors are browsing through; the higher, the better.
+On average, people generally scan through a single page but you can use this statistic as a baseline for implementing ways to increase the number of pages your visitors are viewing such as adding related posts sections, internal linking, or any other trick to get your visitors digging deeper into the website.

-- Avg. time on site – A website with incredible web traffic but very little time on site shares one thing: people land on the site and immediately leave; this is no good for conversions.
-The time your visitors spend on your website can be used as an indication about the content you produce.
-Pages that show very little site time, for visitors, indicate that the topic may not be worthwhile to your audience where as lengthy time spent on others could show a great direction for your future content plans or affiliate campaigns.
+A website with incredible web traffic but very little time on site shares one thing: people land on the site and immediately leave; this is no good for conversions.
+The time your visitors spend on your website can be used as an indication of the content you produce.
+Pages that show very little site time, for visitors, indicating that the topic may not be worthwhile to your audience whereas lengthy time spent on others could show a great direction for your future content plans or campaigns.

-Without going into the nitty-gritty and technical side, Google Analytics can be used for campaign tracking and conversions which will reveal the process your visitors take to complete an action of your choice such as buying a product, subscribing to your list, or even just sharing your content on social media websites.
+Without going into the nitty-gritty and technical side, Google Analytics can be used for campaign tracking and conversions.
+This will reveal the process your visitors take to complete an action of your choice such as buying a product, subscribing to your list, or even just sharing your content on social media websites.